qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 The result will be ``name=a&password=b`` because the initial values of the model are ``a`` and ``b``.

-That way, the serialization in completely cut of from the form itself.
+This way, the serialization is separated from the form itself.
 So hidden form fields are as easy as it could be.
 Just add another property to the model.

 ::